ivan-pi/fortran_lsp/README.md

 * https://github.com/mutantturkey/nnls_solver

 Book is *Solving Least Squares Problems, Charles L. Lawson, Richard J. Hanson, SIAM 1995*.
 Code is available on NETLIB.

+The routines can be compiled with both the gfortran and ifort compilers.